Affiliate links on Android Authority may earn us a commission. Learn more.

 HUAWEI is almost certainly tracking how you use your device — but every smartphone company does this.
 Smartphone OEMs want to know how often you unlock your phone, charge it, open certain apps, etc., so they can use that info to make better products.
 However, do not be scared that HUAWEI is actively monitoring you specifically for nefarious purposes.
 There has never been any evidence to support this claim.

-It’s not illegal to own a HUAWEI device anywhere in the world.
+It’s not illegal to own a HUAWEI device anywhere in the world, as far as we know.
 The HUAWEI ban prevents HUAWEI from working with US-based companies in the creation of its products.
 It doesn’t apply to consumers who currently own a HUAWEI product and doesn’t prevent them from buying new ones, either.

 As long as there are no laws in your location preventing it, you’re free to sell your HUAWEI device.
 Trump’s executive order says nothing about reselling used HUAWEI products.